Bangai-O: Reception

 Reviews for the Dreamcast version carried the same sentiments as the Nintendo 64 version in regards to the frantic and unique gameplay.
-Gantayat (IGN) and staff at GameFan preferred this new version because of the updated graphics, new CD-quality soundtrack, and more streamlined gameplay.
+Gantayat (IGN) and Matt van Stone (GameFan) preferred this new version because of the updated graphics, new CD-quality soundtrack, and more streamlined gameplay.
 With this release, journalists were more critical of the graphics and audio, commenting more heavily on the game's appeal primarily as a nostalgic shooter.
 The staff at Computer and Video Games wrote that it was a fun in a nostalgic way, but will not hold a player's attention for very long.
-A critic at GameSpy wrote that the graphics were bland and lacked polish, and the focus was on the gameplay.
-They argued that Bangai-O is a game designed for "hardcore" gamers and commented: "Are games coming out today missing something from the glory days of twitch gameplay...Or am I just too jaded by the 3-D graphics, complex mission objectives, and controls of most modern games".
-In a brief but critical review, Dreamcast Magazine (UK) argued that it was a nearly direct port of the Nintendo 64 version, and called it "unimaginative".
-Bangai-O was nominated for The Electric Playground's 2001 Blister Awards for "Best Console Shooter Game", but lost to Halo: Combat Evolved.
+A critic of PlanetDreamcast wrote that the graphics were bland and lacked polish, and the focus was on the gameplay.
+They argued that Bangai-O is a game designed for "hardcore" gamers and commented: "Are games coming out today missing something from the glory days of twitch gameplay...Or am I just too jaded by the 3-D graphics, complex mission objectives, and controls of most modern games[?]"
+In a brief but critical review, Dreamcast Magazine UK argued that it was a nearly direct port of the Nintendo 64 version, and called it "unimaginative".
+Human Tornado of GamePro said, "This well-designed 2D shooter will satisfy fans of old-school arcade ation games, but Bangai-O doesn't break any new ground.
+Still, it's a very challenging game that action gamers can groove to."

+Despite never having been reviewed, the Dreamcast version was nominated at The Electric Playground's 2001 Blister Awards for "Best Console Shooter Game", but lost to Halo: Combat Evolved.